Paths to Teaching after DePauw

 With a Bachelor's Degree, there are programs in which a person can enroll to get a teaching license without earning the full Master's Degree.
 Transition to Teach programs are one example.
 For information on Indiana's Approved Transition to Teach programs, click here.
 Additionally, many universities offer programs that result in licensure but not in a Master's degree.
 Information on such programs can be found on each university's website.

 These programs allow a person to teach or assist in a classroom in an urban setting while pursuing a teaching license.
 The programs provide mentoring and support as well as compensation.
 There is often a required commitment to teach for a certain length of time.
-Such programs include Uncommon Schools, AUSL, Urban Teachers, Teach for America, Teach Kentucky, Teaching Fellows, and Woodrow Wilson Teaching Fellowship (for secondary science and math teachers).
+Such programs include Uncommon Schools, AUSL, Urban Teachers, Teach for America, Teach Kentucky, Teaching Fellows, Alliance for Catholic Education Teaching Fellows, and Woodrow Wilson Teaching Fellowship (for secondary science and math teachers).
 Phalen Leadership Academies is an example of an organization which allows college graduates with no teaching license to work as a teaching assistant as an AmeriCorp Teaching Fellow while pursuing a teaching license.

 Teaching Opportunities which do not require a License